Our Mistakes

 2014 to 2016: Failure to prioritize hiring an economist

 How we fell short: From 2014 to 2016, we produced relatively few intervention reports, a crucial part of our research process.
 Our low production may be explained by the fact that we tasked relatively junior, inexperienced staff with these reports.
 We did not prioritize hiring a specialist, likely someone with a PhD in economics or the equivalent, who would have likely been able to complete many more reports during this time.
-This delayed our research and has potentially led us to recommend fewer top charities than we otherwise might have.
+This delayed our research and potentially led us to recommend fewer Top Charities than we otherwise might have.

-Steps we've taken to improve: In September 2016, we began recruiting for a Senior Fellow to fill this role.
+How we addressed our mistake (posted June 2017): In September 2016, we began recruiting for a Senior Fellow to fill this role.
 The role was filled in May 2017.

 2009 to 2012: Errors in publishing private material